Quantum clock and Newtonian time

-In the Newtonian-time limit $\lambda\to0$ we recover the von Neumann equation of standard quantum mechanics, but if the quantum clock has a small deviation from the Newtonian time so that $\lambda\ll1$ but $\lambda>0$, then we get a small energy-based decoherence effect.
-The largest correction to the von Neumann term is given by the Lindblad term.
-However, there are further higher-order corrections that generalize the von Neumann equation (for even powers in $\lambda$) and the Lindblad equation (for odd powers in $\lambda$).
+and if we write $\lambda=\kappa^{-1}$ then for $n\geq2$ we find that $c_n = (n-1)!\, \lambda^{n-1}$.
+Thus in the Newtonian limit $\lambda\to0$ we recover the von Neumann equation of standard quantum mechanics, but if the quantum clock has a small deviation from the Newtonian time so that $\lambda\ll1$ but $\lambda>0$, then we get a small energy-driven decoherence effect.
+The largest correction to the von Neumann term is given in that case by the Lindblad term.
+Then there are further higher-order corrections that generalize the von Neumann equation for even powers in $\lambda$ and the energy-driven Lindblad equation for odd powers in $\lambda$.

-The properties of a gamma clock are typical among elementary quantum clock models.
-Suppose, instead, that ${\Gamma}_t$ has an inverse-Gaussian distribution, given by
+The properties of a gamma clock are typical among quantum clock models.
+Suppose, alternatively, that ${\sigma}_t$ has an inverse-Gaussian distribution, given by the density

-The inverse-Gaussian clock models the distribution of the first passage time of a Brownian motion \cite{Wasan}.
+Such a distribution models the first passage time of a Brownian motion \cite{Wasan}.
 In this case, the associated moment generating function is

 and we deduce that